jmh3434/java-precourse/Precourse Java.md

 With mobile development in both iOS and Android, you will encounter many of the same challenges and problems for developing either type of application.

 As a part of the precourse work, we talk about high level concepts that extend past iOS development.
-Even more, these same ideas extend past Android mobile development and apply to all levels of computer programming.
+Additionally, these same ideas extend across Android mobile development and apply to all levels of computer programming.
 As you hit landmarks in your learning regarding mobile development, having the foundational knowledge will make learning more applicable and useful.

 As developers, we will be covering the following questions as it applies to iOS and Android development, but more importantly, how it applies to developers as a whole.